dakshgehlot/wa-embedded-signup-flow/DEPLOYMENT.md

 ## Configuration

-- The base URL is configured in `vite.config.ts` to match your repository name
+- The base URL is configured in `vite.config.ts` to match your repository name (`wa-embedded-signup-flow`)
 - The build output goes to the `dist` folder
 - GitHub Pages serves from the `gh-pages` branch

 ## Troubleshooting

 - If the deployment fails, check the GitHub Actions logs
-- Ensure your repository name matches the base URL in `vite.config.ts`
+- Ensure your repository name matches the base URL in `vite.config.ts` (`wa-embedded-signup-flow`)
 - Make sure GitHub Pages is enabled in your repository settings